 The study also investigated the employment status of graduates of various graduation years.
 It was observed that 90% of the 2014 graduates were employed.
 The percentage decreased to 76% in 2015 and decreased further to about 74% in 2016 but increased to about 80% in 2017.
-The decline in the percent of employed graduates is attributed to the embargo placed on the government sector employment being lifted and the Government's flagship Program, dubbed 'Nation Builders Corps' (NABCO), resulting in the rise of the employment of the 2017 graduates.
+The decline in the percentage of employed graduates in 2015 and 2016 was attributed to the embargo placed on the government sector employment, but the lifting of the embargo and the Government's flagship Program, dubbed 'Nation Builders Corps' (NABCO), resulted in the rise of the employment of the 2017 graduates.
 The NABCO Program was rolled out just after the 2017-year group had completed their National Service and thus, they took advantage and joined the Program.
 Indeed, 16 out of the 35 graduates employed from the 2017-year group, constituting 45.7% were employed by the NABCO Program.
 The employment status of various graduating years is shown in Figure 7.